oakestra/oakestra-net/node-net-manager/README.md

 # Installation

-- download the latest release from [here](https://github.com/edgeIO/edgeionet/releases)
-- run `./install.sh <architecture>` specifying amd64 or arm-7
+- Navigate the `build` directory and use `./build.sh`
+- Move the binary to current folder based on required architecture.
+E.g., `mv bin/amd64-NetManager NetManager` for amd64
+- Then install it using `./install.sh`

 # Run NetManager